Marker Logo

 Notable Buildings.
 In addition, it is included in the E Clampus Vitus, the Mojave Road (Old Government Road), and the U.S. Route 66 series lists.
 A significant historical year for this entry is 1911.

 Location.
 34° 55.265′ N, 115° 4.013′ W. Marker is in Goffs, California, in San Bernardino County.
-Marker is on Lanfair Road, 0.1 miles north of Goffs Road, on the left when traveling north.
+It is on Lanfair Road 0.1 miles north of Goffs Road, on the left when traveling north.
 This Plaque is located at the entrance to the property of the Mojave Desert Heritage & Cultural Association just north of the railroad tracks.
 Goffs is about 30 miles west of Needles.
 Touch for map.
 Marker is at or near this postal address: 37198 Lanfair Road, Essex CA 92332, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
-Army Camp at Goffs (a few steps from this marker); a different marker also named Goffs Schoolhouse (within shouting distance of this marker); Pah-Ute Creek (about 300 feet away, measured in a direct line); John Wilkie Safety Roadside Rest Area At Fenner (approx. 11.6 miles away); Clipper Divisional Camp (approx. 11.7 miles away); Fort Pah-Ute (approx. 14.2 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies: Army Camp at Goffs (a few steps from this marker); Dennis G. Casebier (within shouting distance of this marker); a different marker also named Goffs Schoolhouse (within shouting distance of this marker); Pah-Ute Creek (about 300 feet away, measured in a direct line); The Original Mojave Cross (about 400 feet away); East Mojave History

 Goffs Schoolhouse and Marker image.
 Click for full size.

-Photographed By Bill Kirchner, March 18, 2010
+Photographed by Bill Kirchner, March 18, 2010

-2. Goffs Schoolhouse and Marker
+3. Goffs Schoolhouse and Marker

 Goffs Schoolhouse image.
 Click for full size.

-Photographed By Bill Kirchner, March 18, 2010
+Photographed by Bill Kirchner, March 18, 2010

-3. Goffs Schoolhouse
+5. Goffs Schoolhouse

 Dennis Casebier image.
 Click for full size.